Build a Process Mindset: 3 Common Stumbling Blocks to Avoid

 We hear this a lot!

-If they would actually work on documenting processes, it would alleviate a lot of the issues that they have.
+If they would actually work on documenting processes using the right process documentation tools, it would alleviate a lot of the issues that they have.

 Process mindset stumbling block #3: “Process destroys freedom.”